 1.2 Letters and most of the other materials in archive collections are ‘documents of life’ – they are not researcher-generated but came into existence as a part of ordinary social life and are the remaining traces of particular parts of this.
 However, they do not ‘speak for themselves’.
 They were produced in artful ways, in putting across a particular message in a particular ‘voice’, in representing a particular point of view, and in intending (although not necessarily producing) a particular desired effect on their reader/s.
 Consequently they need to be treated in an inquiring and analytical way, by exploring in detail how they have been organised and produce particular kinds of effects, intended and otherwise, for readers.

 1.3 There are different approaches to documentary analysis, with the approach adopted here involving two kinds of activity.
 One is ‘surface reading’, which analyses the structure and content of a document by playing close attention to how it is written, the character of its ideas and arguments, its stated purpose, and how it situates the writer and also its intended reader/s.
 This reads and analyses a document along the grain and examines how it is organised and its intended effects.
 The other is ‘re-reading’, which involves reading so as to analyse a document against the grain of how its writer has structured and intends it to be read and interpreted.

-1.4 Using these in the analytical approach outlined here involves focusing the attention of a detailed reading on:
+1.5 Using these ideas in the analytical approach outlined here involves focusing the attention of a detailed reading on: